dijasila/GPAW/doc/documentation/manual.rst

   atom.
 I.e. no PAW or pseudo potential is used.
 * ``sg15`` specifies the `SG15 optimized norm-conserving Vanderbilt
   pseudopotentials`_ for the PBE functional.
 These have to be installed separately.
-Use :file:`gpaw-install-setups --sg15 {<dir>}` to download and unpack the pseudopotentials into :file:`{<dir>}/sg15_oncv_upf_{<version>}`.
+Use :command:`gpaw install-data --sg15 {<dir>}` to download and unpack the pseudopotentials into :file:`{<dir>}/sg15_oncv_upf_{<version>}`.
 As of now, the SG15 pseudopotentials should still be considered experimental in GPAW.